Hand Made Mexican Tiles suitable for bathrooms and kitchens walls.

 - All dimensions are approximations, the size variation can be sometimes in excess of 2mm.
 (The tiles are not wholly flat or wholly square.)

-- Surface irregularities can occur these are normal and should be used as part of the tiling process.
+- Surface irregularities can occur these are normal.

-- As with all tiles, hand made Mexican tiles can chip, nick or scratch.
+- As with all tiles, handmade Mexican tiles can chip, nick or scratch.
 Tile edges may have slight chips.
-These should be used where cut tiles are required and the damaged edges can be.
+These should be used where cut tiles are required and the damaged edges can be removed.

 - Wide joint grout is recommended as an average grout gap in excess of 3mm is normal.
 Our preference is for Ardex or Mapei grout and adhesive.

-- We recommend not setting a firm date for a tiler until your tiles have arrived and been check.
+- We recommend not setting a firm date for a tiler until your tiles have arrived and been checked.

 - Always check the tiles are correct on delivery and undamaged.
 Do not leave this until the tiler is on site.